tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 Any level palette can be added to the Studio Palette; if a **Color Model** is defined for that level, it will be saved along with the palette and retrieved any time that palette will be assigned to a level (see  :ref:`Using a Color Model <using_a_color_model>`  ).

-Palettes added to the **Global Palettes** folder will be available in the Studio Palette in any OpenToonz session, regardless of the current project.
+Palettes added to the **Global Palettes** folder will be available in the Studio Palette in any Tahoma session, regardless of the current project.

 Palettes added to the **Project Palettes** folder will be available only when the current project is the relevant one.
 For example if your current project is *Production One*, and you add some palettes to the **Project Palettes** folder, those palettes will be available only when the current project is *Production One*.